Azure/Azure-Sentinel/Solutions/Illusive Active Defense/README.md

 ## Register an Azure App

 1. Login to [http://portal.azure.com/](http://portal.azure.com/)
-2. If you have access to multiple tenants, in the top menu, use the Directory + subscription filter to select the tenant in which you want to register the application
+1. If you have access to multiple tenants, in the top menu, use the Directory + subscription filter to select the tenant in which you want to register the application
    <p align="center">
       <img src="./Images/app_registration.png"> </a>
    </p>
-3. Search for and select Azure Active Directory.
+1. Search for and select Azure Active Directory.
-4. Under Manage, select App registrations>New registration.The Register an application page appears.
+1. Under Manage, select App registrations>New registration.The Register an application page appears.
    <p align="center">
       <img src="./Images/app_name.png"> </a>
    </p>
-5. Specify a Name for your application.
+1. Specify a Name for your application.
 Conform to company naming conventions.
 Do not use “illusive” or any other word that might reveal the existence of Illusive in the environment.
-6. Under Supported account types, select Accounts in this organizational directory only.
+1. Under Supported account types, select Accounts in this organizational directory only.
-7. To complete the initial app registration, click Register.
+1. To complete the initial app registration, click Register.

 ## Collect App Information
 You need the Application (client) ID and the Directory (tenant) ID to configure Illusive solution playbooks.
  1. Go to the created application’s Overview page.
- 2. Copy and save the Application (client) ID and the Directory (tenant) ID.
+ 1. Copy and save the Application (client) ID and the Directory (tenant) ID.
 You need this information to configure the playbooks.

 ## Generate and save a Client Secret
 You need a secret Value to configure Illusive solution playbooks.
-  1. Click Certificates & Secrets.
+  1. Click <b>Certificates & Secrets</b>.
-  2. Click New Client Secret.
+  1. Click <b>New Client Secret</b>.
-  3. Add a Description for the Client Secret.
+  1. Add a <b>Description</b> for the Client Secret.
-  4. Select an Expiry date for the Client Secret (recommended 6 months).
+  1. Select an <b>Expiry date</b> for the Client Secret (recommended 6 months).
-  5. Click Add
+  1. Click <b>Add</b>.
-  6. Copy and save the secret Value.
+  1. Copy and save the secret Value.
 You need this information to configure the Playbooks.

 ## Add User Impersonation API Permission
 1. From the Azure console, find the Azure app you created to run the Illusive Sentinel Solution.
-1. Go to API Permissions.
+1. Go to <b>API Permissions</b>.
-1. Click Add a permission.
+1. Click <b>Add a permission</b>.
 1. Under Microsoft APIs, select <b>Azure Service Management>Delegated</b>, and check <b>user_impersonation</b>.
 This permission is used to read Azure Sentinel incidents.
 1. Click <b>Grant admin consent for Default Directory</b> and click <b>OK</b>.

 <a name="Illusive_API_Key">

 # Generate an Illusive API Key
 You need the Illusive REST API URL and an Illusive API key to configure Illusive solution playbooks.
   1. In the Illusive Console, navigate to Settings>General>API Keys.
-  2. Enter values in the following fields:
+  1. Enter values in the following fields:
 <table>
   <tr>
       <td><b>Field</b></td>